 - Observe if the swab shows a pink color.

 Lead ion, or Pb++, is present if the swab changes color.
 Note that this test can detect as little as 1 to 2 micrograms of the ion.

 Who are these swabs for?

-We recognize that these swabs are sold in bulk on our website, and that we don’t necessarily offer some of the smaller packages that we see other websites offering.
-The reality of the matter is that we don’t necessarily think that those other websites are doing homeowners a favor, and that most of these websites will not make it entirely clear that the swabs are only intended to be used on one single surface, why it is very easy to believe that you are actually buying more of the product than you are.
+We recognize that these swabs are sold in bulk on our website.
+We don’t necessarily offer some smaller packages that we see other websites offering.
+We don’t think those other websites are doing homeowners a favor.
+Most of these websites will not clarify that the swabs are only intended to be used on one single surface.
+It is very easy to believe that you are buying more of the product than you are.